Table of Contents

 4. Create an Emergency Plan to Handle Cravings.

 You can’t control everything around you, especially when it comes to facing triggers.
 You may experience momentary strong cravings.
 That’s why having a clear prevention plan in place will help.

 Substance abuse is a negative coping skill, so learning positive coping skills for relapse prevention is a good idea.
 Whatever this entails, write it on an index card as a reference.
 For example, you might have a list of names and numbers of people to call when a craving sets in, like sponsors, family, or sober friends.

 You could also make a list of alternative activities to engage in once you feel a craving set in, like jogging, going to the movies, meeting up with friends, or going to a recovery meeting.

 Remember that the relapse prevention strategies that you choose must be unique to you.
 What works for someone else might not work for you.

-Group counseling brings people with similar experiences together to learn and grow from one another.
-Individual therapy offers one-on-one treatment with a professional that builds upon progress already made.
-Continuing these sessions is an essential part of an addiction relapse prevention plan and increases your chances for maintaining sobriety.
+Group counseling brings people with similar experiences together to learn from and grow with one another.
+Individual therapy offers one-on-one treatment with a professional that builds upon the progress already made.
+Continuing these sessions is an essential part of a relapse prevention plan and increases your chances of maintaining sobriety.

 One of the primary characteristics of an addiction is the utter lack of self-care that its victims display.
 Those in the throes of an addiction are far too hyperfocused on their substance of choice to register anyone outside of their own existence, and even their own basic needs.